Repetitive arm functional tasks after stroke (RAFTAS): a pilot randomised controlled trial

 Follow up at 1 month was 22/24 (92 %): one participant withdrew from the study and one outcome assessment was missed.
 Follow up at 3 months was 20/24 (83 %).
 Three participants could not be contacted and one was overlooked in error.

-Clinical outcomes at 1 and 3 months
+Outcome measures at 1 and 3 months are shown in Table 2.

 The median ARAT score at one month was 55 (IQR 38–57) for the intervention group and 46 (IQR 29–57) for the control group.
 At 3 months, the median ARAT score for the intervention group was 57 (IQR 50–57) and control group 48 (35–57).
 The maximum score achievable on the ARAT is 57.
 Levels of missing data were acceptable.